epigen/unsupervised_analysis/README.md

 We provide a minimal example of the analysis of the [UCI ML hand-written digits datasets](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits) imported from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) in the [test folder](./test/):
 - config
     - configuration: config/config.yaml
-    - sample annotation: digits_unsupervised_analysis_annotation.csv
+    - sample annotation: test/config/digits_unsupervised_analysis_annotation.csv
 - data
     - dataset (1797 observations, 64 features): digits_data.csv
     - metadata (consisting of the ground truth label "target"): digits_labels.csv
 - results will be generated in the configured subfolder `./test/results/`
-- performance: on an HPC it took less than 5 minutes to complete a full run (with up to 32GB of memory per task)
+- performance: on an HPC it took less than 7 minutes to complete a full run (with up to 32GB of memory per task)

 # single-cell RNA sequencing (scRNA-seq) data analysis
 Unsupervised analyses, dimensionality reduction and cluster analysis, are corner stones of scRNA-seq data analyses.